Day 1, Wednesday, September 11, 2019, Home to my Sis’ near Gridley, CA via CA99, I-5: 124 miles

 Day 13, Monday, Sept.
 23, and on the road again!
 Greenwood Village, CO to McCook, NE via I-25, I-225, I-70, CO79, I-76, US34: 277 miles

-I was chomping at the bit, looking forward to being an RV bum and to wander the back roads for a few days.
+I was chomping at the bit, looking forward to being a RV bum and to wander the back roads for a few days.
 I simply wanted to see the real America, the rural life, the farms, the small towns!
 I so enjoy such times because I’m pretty sure I was meant to be a small town farmer or perhaps just a hand on the farm.
 I find such peace and contentment out there in fly-over country – and yet I really can’t explain it.
 Whatever the case, I would begin a few days of bummin’ and was very anxious to hit the road.

-I climbed out of bed a bit after 0500 in my excitement to get both the coach and I ready for the day’s adventure.
+I climbed out of bed a bit after 0500 in my excitement to get both the coach and myself ready for the day’s adventure.
 I headed to the house where I kept my razor, etc. to get ready for the day.
 Our morning coffee time was pretty much missed but I did greet everyone with a “Good Morning” and a warm hug for my dear Wifey.
 And I returned to the coach to get it ready.

 I had the usual chores to ready the coach such as raise the jacks, fill the airbags, bring in the slides, etc. I also filled the fresh water tank.
 I went back in and told everyone good-bye with warm hugs all ’round.
 I headed down the road at 0800 hours.
 I wasn’t the only one that wanted to get moving that morning – Allen and Nancy were about to head for work when I left.
 My dear Lavonne would stay with Allen and Nancy ’til later in the week, then fly home.
 The bum lifestyle isn’t exactly her style!

 Big Blue leaving the kids’ place in Greenwood Village, CO heading for rural America to bum around for a few days.